 music for misfits

 Hello, my name is Juc [Jut͡s].
-With my Music for Misfits, I want to create a space where you can come in, settle down and let go.
+With my dark, vocal-electronic music for misfits, I want to create a space where you can come in, settle down and let go.
 My vision of a good life is a creative playground where no one has to compromise to belong.
 In our performance-oriented system we often have little strength left to pursue our true nature.

 Electronic music appeals to me because of its structure and the possibility to break it.
 For me, true freedom is only possible with a clear scope of action.
 Without rules, there’s nothing to align yourself to – and nothing to position yourself against.
 The absence of scope means the absence of choice – and who are we if we’re not able to choose our own fate?